2025 NEOS Mini Conference

 4 – Collective Beading: An Evolving Multi-Institutional ReconciliAction

-Liz Fulton-Lyne (NorQuest College), Jessica Thorlakson & Debbie Feisst (University of Alberta), Lindsey Whitson (MacEwan University)
+Liz Fulton-Lyne & Ngina wa Kaai (NorQuest College), Jessica Thorlakson, Debbie Feisst & Geordie Cardinal (University of Alberta), Lindsey Whitson & Alix Lamothe (MacEwan University)

 During the summer of 2022, faculty and staff from EPL, MacEwan, NEOS, NorQuest, and the University of Alberta developed a shared September program of ReconciliActions.
 One of the actions involved inviting campus community members to create beaded Orange Shirt pins, designed by Métis artist and educator Felice Gladue.
 As participants crafted their pins, they were encouraged to reflect on the ongoing impacts of Canadian residential schools on Indigenous peoples.
 Felice Gladue graciously allowed her accessible design to be used for this purpose.
 With a common goal and design, the post-secondary team members brought this hands-on, reflective September 30th and Orange Shirt Day activity to life in unique ways on their campuses, resulting in many beaded Orange Shirt pins on both sides of the Saskatchewan River.
 Nearly four years later, this activity continues to thrive, evolving in form and meaning at each institution.
 Please join us for a session where you’ll learn to make your own pin while reflecting on the possibilities and opportunities of this on-going ReconciliAction.